mdp-toolkit/mdp-docs/source/install.rst

 to the great work by Pauli Virtanen and David Cournapeau of the NumPy developers' team, the Python 3 compatible code is generated automatically when you install with Python 3.
 Note that NumPy is compatible with Python 3 since release 1.5.
-At the moment there are still no binary packages of NumPy for Python 3, so you may have to build NumPy from `source <https://github.com/numpy/numpy>`_.

 Testing
 =======